Weakly Supervised Disentangled Generative Causal Representation Learning: Conclusion

 \section{Conclusion}

-This paper showed that previous methods with the independent latent prior assumption fail to learn disentangled representation when the underlying factors of interests are causally correlated.
-We then proposed a new disentangled learning method called DEAR with theoretical guarantees.
-Extensive experiments demonstrated the effectiveness of DEAR in causal generation, and the benefits of the learned representations for downstream tasks.
+In this paper, we showed that previous methods with the independent latent prior assumption fail to learn disentangled representation when the underlying factors of interests are causally related.
+We then proposed a new disentangled learning method called DEAR with theoretical guarantees for identifiability and asymptotic consistency.
+Extensive experiments demonstrated the effectiveness of DEAR in causal controllable generation and structure learning, and the benefits of the learned representations for downstream tasks.